Hsieh Su-wei: 2010–2011

-2012: Singles resurgence: Wimbledon third round, two WTA singles titles
+2012: Singles resurgence: Wimbledon third round, two WTA Tour singles titles

 Hsieh experienced a career resurgence to her singles game during the 2012 season.
 After falling in her second qualifying match in Melbourne, Hsieh reached her first ever WTA singles semifinal at the Pattaya Open in Thailand, after having to qualify for the main draw.
 This result brought her singles ranking back inside the top 150.
-At the next tournament, the hard-court Malaysian Open at the beginning of March, she breezed through the qualifying tournament as the top seed, en route to advancing to her first WTA singles final.
-Despite dropping the first set, she won the title after her opponent, Petra Martić, was forced to retire while trailing 4–1 in the final set due to severe cramping and fatigue.
+At the next tournament, the hardcourt Malaysian Open at the beginning of March, she breezed through the qualifying tournament as the top seed, en route to advancing to her first tour singles final.
+Despite dropping the first set, she won the title after her opponent Petra Martić was forced to retire while trailing 4–1 in the final set due to severe cramping and fatigue.
 This marked Hsieh's first career singles title on the WTA Tour.
 She also returned to the top 100 for the first time since January 2009 following her victory.
-Also playing sporadically in ITF tournaments, she won the $50k tournament in Wenshan, her 21st ITF singles title.
-Hsieh's early season success allowed her to directly enter the main draw at the French Open, her first Grand Slam main draw appearance since the 2009 Australian Open.
-However, she was beaten in the first round by 18th seed Flavia Pennetta.
+Also playing sporadically in ITF tournaments, she won the 50k tournament in Wenshan, her 21st ITF singles title.
+Hsieh's early season success allowed her to directly enter the main draw at the French Open, her first major main-draw appearance since the 2009 Australian Open.
+However, she was beaten in the first round by 18th-seed Flavia Pennetta.

-Hsieh began the grass-court season by reaching the quarterfinals at the $75k event in Nottingham, falling to American CoCo Vandeweghe.
-She then reached her first singles quarterfinal at a WTA grass court event in Birmingham, where she was beaten by Ekaterina Makarova.
+Hsieh began the grass-court season by reaching the quarterfinals at the 75k event in Nottingham, falling to American CoCo Vandeweghe.
+She then reached her first singles quarterfinal at a WTA Tour grass-court event in Birmingham, where she was beaten by Ekaterina Makarova.
 She also won the doubles title with Tímea Babos over the world No. 1's, Americans Lisa Raymond and Liezel Huber, her first grass-court doubles title.
-Entering Wimbledon ranked inside the top 70, Hsieh scored her first win at the All England Club in four years by defeating French wildcard Virginie Razzano, who just a month earlier at the French Open became the first player ever to beat Serena Williams in the opening round of a Grand Slam, in straight sets.
-She followed it up with a win over Stéphanie Fortez Gacon to advance to the third round of Wimbledon for the first time, and beyond the second round of a major for the first time since the 2008 Australian Open.
-Though she would lose at this stage to then-world No. 1 and recent French Open winner, Maria Sharapova, in straight sets, this marked Hsieh's best performance at a Grand Slam in four and a half years.
+Entering Wimbledon ranked inside the top 70, Hsieh scored her first win at the All England Club in four years by defeating French wildcard Virginie Razzano, who just a month earlier at the French Open became the first player ever to beat Serena Williams in the opening round of a Grand Slam tournament, in straight sets.
+She followed it up with a win over Stéphanie Foretz Gacon to advance to the third round of Wimbledon for the first time, and beyond the second round of a major for the first time since the 2008 Australian Open.
+Though she would lose at this stage to then-world No. 1 and recent French Open winner, Maria Sharapova, in straight sets, this marked Hsieh's best performance at a major in four and a half years.
 She also reached the quarterfinals in the mixed doubles tournament, partnering with British player Colin Fleming.
 Following Wimbledon, she reached a new career-high singles ranking of world No. 56.